 We finally leave here and head west to another ‘hilltop’ site.
 One that boasts one of the most prestigious memorials in the country.
 An open site with superb views over the Cambridgeshire countryside, we head to the former American base – RAF Steeple Morden.

 *1 loses were recorded from 7, 9, 12, 44, 57, 97, 100, 101, 103, 156, 166, 207, 405, 408, 426, 432, 460, 576, 619 and 625 squadrons all Lancasters.

 *2 a website dedicated to 97 Squadron gives detailed information into ‘Black Thursday’ including personal accounts, the unit, men and operations.

 *3 records from aircrew remembered

 *4 Photo courtesy of RAF museum

-The Cambridge Gliding Club website can be accessed here.
+The Cambridge Gliding Club website has details of their activities.